 However, if you don’t use any of the other notes, your solos will sound too consonant.

-Which can get pretty boring since what our ear really loves hearing is dissonance resolving into consonance.
+This can get pretty boring since what our ear really loves hearing is dissonance resolving into consonance.

 Thus in this step, you’re going to solo over the chords C and F major (separately for now), emphasizing the chord tones, but playing other notes from the C major scale in between.

 To help you with this, I’m giving you two short solo examples being played in this way.